Some thoughts about the Management of Organic Waste – Liquid and Solid (2).

 The EPA in the USA estimates a potential for biodigesters in rural areas of 8000. (this will be verified, as it seems very few in my opinion)

 In Europe, Germany has almost 7000 anaerobic digesters installed.
-Austria more than 500, while the rest of Europe accounts on the average just over 100.
+Austria more than 500, Sweden with close to 250, while the rest of Europe accounts on the average just over 100.
 In developing countries, small-scale anaerobic digesters are used to meet the heating and cooking needs of individual rural communities.
 China has an estimated 8 million anaerobic digesters while Nepal has 50,000.While in the rest of Asia and Africa over the 500,000 are installed.
+Special mention should be made of Sweden, because in that country lots of investigations were done to end up with a sophisticated Biogas technology

 In Latin America and the Caribbean a Network for Bio Digester Technology (REDBIOLAC) was set up, coordinating the construction of biodigesters in the region.
 Already some eleven countries are participating in this NETWORK.